eigenform/ironic/README.md

 $ cargo run --release --bin ironic-tui interp
 ```

-Like `skyeye-starlet`, the `ironic-tui` target includes as server for PPC HLE.
+Like `skyeye-starlet`, the `ironic-tui` target includes a server for PPC HLE.
 Tools for interacting with the server and representing processes on the
 PowerPC-side of the machine can be found in [`pyronic/`](pyronic/).